alexgamas/drone-rocketchat/README.md

 Please vendor dependencies in a manner compatible with `GOVENDOREXPERIMENT`.
 All official drone plugins should use [govend](https://github.com/govend/govend) with the `--prune` flag.

-The Slack plugin posts build status messages to your channel.
+The Rocket.Chat plugin posts build status messages to your channel.
 The below pipeline configuration demonstrates simple usage:

 ```yaml
 pipeline: